ulfgj/child_allowance/README.md

 ### TODO

-* automatically (cron) add amount for each period child receives allowance
+* automatically add amount for each period child receives allowance (cron)
+    - I.E. automatically add €2 every sunday on the week kid is here
 * change name to "child_economy" or similar since it includes more than just allowance